 What makes us different is our mindset.
 Our company didn’t evolve out of IT consulting.
-We’re a new breed of product development company, born from the world of engineering excellence and focused on value creation through software.
+We’re a new breed of product development company, borne from the world of engineering excellence and focused on value creation through software.
 We know what it takes to build successful digital experiences in an increasingly noisy world, providing solutions that are purpose-driven and results-oriented.
 If it doesn’t propel your business forward, we simply don’t do it.

 Our clients inspire us every day—and vice versa.
 To get an idea of how 3Pillar can help your business, take a look at the work we’ve done for some of the world’s most innovative companies and organizations.

 We helped Equinox ensure its systems could go the distance as their business and member community expanded globally.

 PBS turned to 3Pillar for help in establishing an integrated product development team to create a delivery platform that was not only built for speed but also built to last.

 Sapienza gave us the thumbs up as a product development partner they could trust to deliver, due to the sensitivity of their business and the millions of dollars riding on the successful, on-time launch of satellites.

 3Pillar works with companies in content, data, and information-rich industries.
 This acute focus on industries enables our teams to provide clients with domain and product expertise that keeps them steps ahead of the competition.